riteshbachhar/github_intro/README.md

 - :memo: I’m learning
   -  black hole perturbation theory
   -  High performance computing
-- 💬 Ask me about phyics, black holes, universe etc
+- 💬 I know a thing or two about phyics of black holes

 To know more about my research please visit (www.riteshbachhar.com).
 Feel free to contact me (riteshbachhar@gmail.com) for interesting conversations and collaboration.